dinocosta/dino.codes.next/DEVLOG.md

 ## 2023-05-31

 * Changed the back button to be inside a sticky div located at the top of the website, so that the back button is always acessible.
+* Update Download button to look different from the "Regenerate" button.

 ## 2023-05-27